Kotiannikhil/Bloom-filters/README.md

 2. countingb.txt for the counting bloom filter
 3. codedb.txt for the coded bloom filter

-There is one readme.txt file
+There is one README.md file

 To run the programs:
 1. To compile the java program, write "javac <file_name>.java".
 For instance, "javac bloom.java" for the bloom filter program.